![]() |

 of 16m x 16m x 7m high require for maintenance and for installation of the

 cables at each end.
-Cooling and ventilation system and rail mounted access
+A cooling and ventilation system and rail-mounted access

-vehicle is require for emergency exit, inspection, maintenance and repair.
+vehicle is required for emergency exit, inspection, maintenance and repair.
 River or railway crossing can be made in this

 system.